 Note: Students are exempt from COMP 161 if they have gained entry to COMP 162 by passing COMP 151 with a grade of at least B or via an Advanced Placement Test.

 INFO 204 Introduction to Data Science

 INFO 304 Advanced Data Science

-STAT 312 Regression and Modelling 2*
+STAT 312 Modelling High Dimensional Data

 144 further points, including either requirements for an approved minor or approved second major subject or other approved papers.

 |COMP101||2023||Foundations of Information Systems||18 points||Semester 2, Summer School|